billba/prague/README.md

         placeOrder
     )
 );

+runNodeConsole(appRule);
 ```

 This code is extremely expressive and declarative in nature.
 It's easy to visualize the data flowing through the system:

 1. runNodeConsole receives the user input and adds the `reply` function.
 2. matchCafe adds the `cafe` object
-3. `first` sends that amended input to each rule in series until, stopping when one matches the input, and callings its handler
+3. `first` sends the enhanced input to each rule in series, stopping when one matches the input, and calling its handler

 ## Asynchronous functions